MILR “Just Clicked”

 Since graduating, Heitner has held positions as an associate at Mercer HR Consulting, as the HR director at NCR Corporation, and most recently as the senior vice president of talent and transformation at Synchrony Financial.

-Last March, Heitner joined The Penn Mutual Life Insurance Company, a Fortune 1000 company, as their new leader of human resources.
+In March 2021, Heitner joined The Penn Mutual Life Insurance Company, a Fortune 1000 company.
+In November, she was promoted to chief human resources officer.
 And much like her first stint in HR after 9/11, she finds herself once again in uncharted territory with the business world reeling from an unprecedented global pandemic.